IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_reinitialize.html.markdown

 ## Important notes

 - **One-time operation**: This resource performs a one-time reinitialization operation.
 After creation, the resource can be imported but any changes to arguments will force a new resource.
+- **Existing boot volume is permanently deleted**: Reinitialization always deletes the existing boot volume before attaching the new boot source.
+The original volume is **not** preserved or detached — it is destroyed.
+Back up any data (e.g. create a snapshot) before reinitializing.
 - **Instance state**: The instance must be in a `stopped` state before reinitialization.
 The resource will automatically stop the instance if it's running and restart it after reinitialization.
 - **Boot source conflicts**: You must specify either `image` or `boot_volume_attachment`, but not both.
 - **Volume ID vs Snapshot**: Within `boot_volume_attachment.volume`, you must specify either `id` or `source_snapshot`, but not both.